 Learning a New Language Tip #2: Nail Pronunciation First

 It’s harder to relearn improper pronunciation than it is to just learn the correct pronunciation the first time.
 Don’t try to sound words out; listen to them while looking at the word.
-Download an audio language translator if you need help pronouncing words.
+Download an audio language translator, such as the Vocre app, available on Google Play for Android or the Apple Store for iOS – if you need help pronouncing words.

 Learning a New Language Tip #3: Learn to Create Good Habits